-“Organizational Health is how most successful companies develop and maintain a sustainable competitive advantage - It is a value multiplier” - Andrea Sotgiu Managing Director Lavan
+“Organizational Health is how many successful companies develop and maintain a sustainable competitive advantage - It is a value multiplier” - Andrea Sotgiu Managing Director Lavan

 Let’s define a few, perhaps obvious things before we delve into organizational health, but important to distinguish the true value of business health.

 A business doesn’t exist unless it develops value, a dependable distribution channel(s) to capture client demand, and a monetization process to sustainably support operations capable of reliably delivering on promises.

 There are 3 main approaches or combinations a business can adopt to deliver value and succeed;

 Cost, producing similar quality products or services at lower costs to competitors, selling at the same price for higher market profit margins or lower price to undermine competitors.

 Differentiation, creating uniquely desirable products and services and or a Niche offering a specialized service/product and charging a premium price.
 Positioning is focused on design, quality, new product/service innovation, development, and branding rather than outsourcing, efficiencies, cost reductions and process innovation.

 Every company must develop enough value to have at least one advantage to successfully compete in the market.
 An edge can be achieved over competitors in two fundamental ways;

 Taking advantage of external changes such as political, economic, socio-cultural and technological factors that affect a company’s external environment - PEST

 Internal changes drive value through an ability to perform activities that deliver a product or service differentiation, and or do so more cost effectively.
 Usually, superior differentiation and customer value will be the result of many interrelated activities and strategies used.
 The best combination of them should be used to pursue sustainable differentiation advantage.
 Producing goods at lower costs than the market price and or delivering superior products or services is the essence of any sustainable business.